SkyScenes: A Synthetic Dataset for Aerial Scene Understanding

-Unlike synthetic ground plane view datasets (especially for autonomous driving~\cite{sankaranarayanan2018GTA,cordts2016cityscapes,yu2020bdd100k,mapillary,ros2016synthia}), synthetic datasets for aerial imagery (see Table.~\ref{table:syn_dataset_comparison}, rows $4$-$10$) relatively have received less attention \cite{midAir,valid, espada,tartanair,UrbanScene3D,synthaer,rizzoli2023syndrone} Existing synthetic datasets for aerial imagery can be lacking in a few different aspects -- complementary metadata to reproduce existing frame viewpoints under different conditions, limited diversity, availability of dense annotations for a wide vocabulary of classes and image capture (height, pitch) conditions (see Table.~\ref{table:syn_dataset_comparison} for an exhaustive summary).
-We cover all these aspects by introducing \csim, a synthetic dataset containing $33.6$K densely annotated aerial scenes captured from \crl~\cite{dosovitskiy2017carla}.
-We curate \csim images by re-purposing the \crl~\cite{dosovitskiy2017carla} simulator for aerial viewpoints by re-positioning the agent camera to a desired altitude and pitch to obtain an oblique perspective. \csim images are coupled with dense semantic, instance segmentation ($28$ classes) and depth annotations.
+The unique challenges introduced by outdoor aerial imagery setting such as variability in altitude and angle of image capture, skewed representation for classes with smaller object sizes (\texttt{humans}, \texttt{vehicles}), size and occlusion variations of object classes in the same image, etc., make it a relatively difficult problem compared to ground-view imagery setting.
+This is illustrated by the observation that the current developments in syn-to-real generalization methods ~\cite{wei2024stronger,hoyer2022daformer} have resulted in a significant reduction in the syn-to-real generalization gap in ground-view settings to as minimal as 20\%\footnote{metric of choice: mIoU.}, compared to the comparatively higher margin observed in aerial imagery scenarios, reaching up to 50\% (see Sec.~\ref{sec:syn2real}, ~\ref{sec:syn2real add}, ~\ref{sec:real+syn} in appendix).
+Unlike synthetic ground plane view datasets (especially for autonomous driving~\cite{sankaranarayanan2018GTA,cordts2016cityscapes,yu2020bdd100k,mapillary,ros2016synthia}), synthetic datasets for aerial imagery (see Table.~\ref{table:syn_dataset_comparison}, rows $4$-$10$) have received relatively less attention \cite{midAir,valid, espada,wang2020tartanairdatasetpushlimits,UrbanScene3D,synthaer,rizzoli2023syndrone}.
+While existing synthetic aerial imagery datasets have tried to close this gap, they are often found lacking in a few different aspects -- complementary metadata to reproduce existing frame viewpoints under different conditions, limited diversity, availability of dense annotations for a wide vocabulary of classes and image capture (height, pitch) conditions (see Table.~\ref{table:syn_dataset_comparison} for an exhaustive summary).
+These synthetic aerial datasets rarely allow for reproducing the exact viewpoint with different variations based on detailed scene metadata (see Table.\ref{table:syn_dataset_comparison} Controlled Variations column), a key aspect for evaluating deep learning models' responses to changing conditions and assessing sensitivity to single-variable alterations (e.g., weather, time of day, sensor angle).

+We cover all these aspects by introducing \csim, a synthetic dataset containing $33.6$k densely annotated aerial scenes, leveraging the \crl~\cite{dosovitskiy2017carla} simulator to capture diverse \textit{layout} (urban and rural), \textit{weather}, \textit{daytime}, \textit{pitch} and \textit{altitude} conditions.
+Our pipeline meticulously generates scenes with precise actor locations and orientations, ensuring each scene's reproducibility with a comprehensive metadata store and rigorous consistency checks.